MicrosoftDocs/azure-devops-docs/docs/boards/work-items/about-work-items.md

 ## Required permissions and access

-As a member added to the Contributors group of a project, you can use most features provided under the **Boards** or **Work** hub.
+Members added to the Contributors group of a project can use most features provided under the **Boards** hub.
 To add users to a project, see [Add users to a project or team](../../organizations/security/add-users-team-project.md).

 The following table summarizes the permissions that impact project member's ability to view and edit work items.